Shared Memory Pipelined Parareal: Pipelined Parareal in OpenMP

-\begin{itemize} \item \textbf{Prediction step:} lines~\ref{alg:openmp-pipe-predict-start}--\ref{alg:openmp-pipe-predict-end}.
-Just as in the MPI example, each thread is computing its own coarse prediction of its starting value $\vv{q}^{0}_{p}$ in a parallelised loop.
+The algorithm consists of the following parts: \begin{itemize} \item \textbf{Prediction step:} lines~\ref{alg:openmp-pipe-predict-start}--\ref{alg:openmp-pipe-predict-end}.
+Each thread is computing its own coarse prediction of its starting value $\vv{q}^{0}_{p}$ in a parallelised loop.
 The coarse value $\mathcal{G}_{\Delta t}(\vv{q}^{0}_p, t_{p+1}, t_p)$ is also computed and stored for use in the first iteration.
-The later the time slice (indicated by a higher thread number $p$), the more steps the thread must compute and thus the larger its workload.
-Therefore, at the end of the coarse prediction loop, the \texttt{NOWAIT} clause is required to avoid implicit synchronisation and enable pipelining. \footnote{Note that the prediction step could be implemented without a loop, by just using the thread number.
-However, within the Parareal iteration the \texttt{ORDERED} directive is required to guarantee a serialised execution of the update step and this directive is only available as part of a parallelised loop.
-Therefore, to keep the code consistent, the prediction step is also written as a parallel loop.} \item \textbf{Parareal iteration:} lines~\ref{alg:openmp-pipe-parareal-start}--\ref{alg:openmp-pipe-parareal-end}.
+The later the time slice (indicated by a higher thread number $p$), the more steps the thread must compute and thus the larger its workload (cf. Figure~\ref{fig:pipelining}).
+Therefore, at the end of the coarse prediction loop, the \texttt{NOWAIT} clause is required to avoid implicit synchronisation and enable pipelining. \item \textbf{Parareal iteration:} lines~\ref{alg:openmp-pipe-parareal-start}--\ref{alg:openmp-pipe-parareal-end}.
 Here, both the fine integrator and update step are performed inside a single loop over all time slices, parallelised by \texttt{OMP DO} directives.
 Because parts of the loop (the update step) have to be executed in serialised order, the \texttt{ORDERERD} directive has to be used in line~\ref{alg:openmp-pipe-ordered-do}.
 Again, to avoid implicit synchronisation at the end of the loop, the \texttt{NOWAIT} clause is required in line~\ref{alg:openmp-pipe-last-no-wait}. \begin{itemize} \item \textbf{Fine integrator:} lines~\ref{alg:openmp-pipe-fine-start}--\ref{alg:openmp-pipe-fine-end}.
 Before the fine integrator is executed, an \texttt{OMP\_LOCK} is set to indicate that the thread will start writing into buffer $q(p)$.
 Because thread $p-1$ accesses this buffer in its update step, locks are necessary to prevent race conditions and incorrect solutions.
-After the lock is set, the thread proceeds with the computation of $\mathcal{F}_{\delta t}(\vv{q}^k_p, t_{p+1}, t_p)$ and computation of the difference between coarse and fine value $\delta q$.
+After the lock is set, the thread proceeds with the computation of $\mathcal{F}_{\delta t}(\vv{q}^k_p, t_{p+1}, t_p)$ and computation of the difference $\delta q$ between coarse and fine value.
 Then, since $q(p)$ is now up to date and $\delta q$ ready, the lock can be released. \item \textbf{Update step:} lines~\ref{alg:openmp-pipe-correction-start}--\ref{alg:openmp-pipe-correction-end}.
 The update step has to be performed in proper order, from first to last time slice.
 Therefore, it is enclosed in \texttt{ORDERED} directives, indicating that this part of the loop is to be executed in serial order.
 Then, as in the two other versions, the update step is initialised with $\vv{q}^{k+1}_0 = \vv{q}_0$.
 For every time slice, the coarse value of the updated initial guess is computed and the update performed.
 The updated end value is written into buffer $q(p+1)$ to serve as the new starting value for the following time slice.
-However, to prevent thread $p$ from writing into $q(p+1)$ while thread $p+1$ is still running the fine integrator, thread $p$ sets \texttt{OMP\_LOCK} number $p+1$ while performing the update. \end{itemize} \end{itemize} This implements a pipelined Parareal in OpenMP and achieves runtimes that are essentially identical to the one provided by the MPI version.
-The necessity to manually control synchronisation between threads, however, makes it more complex.
-As shown in Section~\ref{sec:results}, it can outperform the MPI implementation in terms of memory requirements and energy consumption.
+However, to prevent thread $p$ from writing into $q(p+1)$ while thread $p+1$ is still running the fine integrator, thread $p$ sets \texttt{OMP\_LOCK} number $p+1$ while performing the update. \end{itemize} \end{itemize}